OpenLHS/Distrib_analysis/Horizontally_distributed_analysis/cox_regression/Data_preparation/Data_aggregation/README.md

 ## Repository structure

 - Examples
 The examples folder contains a few examples.
 Each example folder is self-contained.
-Therefore, some files will be duplicated across examples, but this is to facilitate their exploration independantly.

 - Generic_code
-The generic_code folder contains examplar `R` code files pertaining to the distributed approach and its pooled comparator.
+The generic_code folder contains examplar `R` code files.
 Please read the code and its comments in the `R` file as files may require edition before being used.

 ### List of examples